MatejKastak/fluffy-train/docs/index.md

 For more information, check out:
 - [Blog post](https://engineering.avast.io/yls-first-step-towards-yara-development-environment/)

-:snake: Minimal supported version of Python is `3.8`.
+Minimal supported version of Python is `3.8`.